pekwm/pekwm/doc/development.md

 Development
 ===========

 Interested in pekwm?
 Want to keep up with the development?
-Good, we can tell you how.
+Great, we can tell you how.

 **Table of Contents**